 Radiologic Technology

-We will notify applicants approximately two weeks after the admission committee meeting whether or not they are accepted into the program.
-Applicants accepted into the Radiologic Technology program must attend the required program orientation session.
+• Applicants accepted into the Radiologic Technology program must attend the required program orientation session.

-Pathways to Other Programs
+Pathways to other programs

 Students who complete the Radiologic Technology program can enroll in the advanced certificates of: